cupskydev/repository-maker/README.md

-## Repository Maker
+## Repository Maker (Laravel)
-Generate repository and interface files easily.
+Generate repository and interface files easily in Laravel.

 ## Installation
 You need to install it via composer